 I’ve always loved the outdoors, but when I became an adult, I was rarely able to get off the couch, too exhausted from adulting.
 In 2012, I set for myself the goal of hiking at least 100 miles.
 Since then, I haven’t looked back, and although I stopped keeping track in 2014, I estimate that I’ve hiked around 4,000 trail miles over countless days and nights, including the Trans-Catalina, Tahoe Rim, and Pacific Crest Trails.

 I volunteered as a Fire Lookout on the San Bernardino National Forest in Southern California during the 2014 season, and since finishing the PCT in 2015 I’ve been a full-time adventurer, spending most of 2016 exploring Ecuador and Peru, including hiking the Quilotoa Loop.

 Thru-hiking is essentially a selfish venture.
 While undoubtedly I am a better person for it, this project is my attempt to give back in some small way – my love letter to the outdoor spaces that are open for all of us to enjoy.

 WHY are you doing this?

 The short answer: My time on public lands has unquestionably changed my life for the better.
-I’m stronger, more resourceful, more creative, and more capable, among other gains, as a result of thousands of trail miles and countless days and nights spent in the outdoors in just the last four years.
+I’m stronger, more resourceful, more creative, and more capable, among other gains, as a result of thousands of trail miles and countless days and nights spent in the outdoors in just the last five years.
 I believe strongly in the importance of keeping our public lands open and available to any and all individuals who also wish to benefit from time spent there.